lb13/ufohistory/ufohistory/content/events/2017-new-york-times-publishes-uap-article.md

 ---
-Title: "‘ Glowing Auras and ‘Black Money’: The Pentagon’s Mysterious U.F.O.
+Title: "‘Glowing Auras and ‘Black Money’: The Pentagon’s Mysterious U.F.O.
 Program’ article published by New York Times"
 Description: In collaboration with To The Star Academy, release and publicise footage of UAP.